 Does your dog see an open door as an invitation to take off on an adventure of a lifetime?
 Having a door darting dog can be a scary and stressful thing, especially if they ignore you when you try to call them back.
 It’s terrifying to imagine what could happen if they run into a busy road, or get lost in the great outdoors.

-Fortunately, there are simple things you can do to prevent door dashing behavior and great training cues you can teach your dog instead!
+Fortunately, there are simple things you can do to prevent door dashing behavior and great training cues you can teach your dog to stop door dashing.

 Why Dogs Door Dash